pvarentsov/virus-scanner/README.md

 * build project - `yarn build`
 * run project - `yarn start`

+To run unit tests use:
+* `yarn test:unit`
+* `yarn test:unit:coverage`

 You can run client with variables from [dotenv file](nodejs-rest-client/env/.env).
 Use `yarn start:env` command instead `yarn start`.

 ## Notes

 The running of the `clamd` daemon can take a little time.
 So it can be unavailable the first 20-40 seconds after starting.

-## TODO

-1. Endpoint to scan a files asynchronously (use notification URL)
-2. Unit and e2e tests